-What happens after I apply for an operating licence?
+What happens after I apply for a personal management licence - lotteries?

-When the Gambling Commission receives your completed operating
+When the Gambling Commission receives your completed personal

-licence application and licence fee, you will get confirmation of
+management licence application and licence fee, you will get

-an account number and we will start reviewing the information you
+then start reviewing the information you have provided.

 Reviewing your application

-We aim to process your applications as efficiently as possible,
+We aim to process your application(s) as efficiently as

 supporting information we need.
 If any information is missing, this